Anglican Watch

 Among the allegations:

-• The Title IV complaint filed by Daly with the Diocese accurately alleged that former St. James rector Douglas Anderson sexually harassed an adult female who worked for a non-profit connected with the parish.
+• The informal complaint filed by Daly with the Diocese accurately alleged that former St. James rector Douglas Anderson sexually harassed an adult female who worked for a non-profit connected with the parish.
 At the time, Anderson was married and in a position of authority/control over the adult woman.
 Anderson had sexual contact with his victim.

 • A subsequent anonymous Title IV complaint against Halt for his role in the retaliation was dismissed out of hand, and in violation of the provisions of Title IV, by Sumner.